Incorrect forces with LJ potential-switch, GPU and PME tuning

 The large forces don't seem to come from the free-energy kernels, so I guess the issue is on the GPU, but I'm not sure about that.

 PS rlist=1.8 gives a buffer of 0.6 nm and an enormous increase in calculation cost.
 For production I would suggest to use a low verlet-buffer tolerance value instead.

-#5 Updated by Berk Hess about 3 years ago
+#5 Updated by Berk Hess over 4 years ago

 - Subject changed from Problems with TI on GPUs to Sudden incorrect forces with CUDA and PME tuning